Brooklyn Economic Development

 The T.I.P.
-Rural Electric Cooperative purchased the 32 acres while the City of Brooklyn provided the sewer and water to the park.
+Rural Electric Cooperative purchased the 32 acres while the City of Brooklyn provided the sewer, gas, and water to the park.
+The Brooklyn Municipal Telephone Company provided phone and internet connections.
+There were also several other contributors, such as Manatt's, Inc and Poweshiek County Savings Bank.
 The City also annexed the land and made it a tax increment financing (TIF) district.
 This allows the city to use tax money collected from the TIF District to pay for improvements at the park.

-A group called New Brooklyn Development exists to give prospective industries or companies choices in the form of build to lease, lease purchase, as well as other options.
+Brooklyn Economic Development (BED) exists to give prospective industries or companies choices in the form of build to lease, lease purchase, as well as other options.

 BED provides support to new and existing local businesses, industries and entities in agriculture.